greydanus/greydanus.github.io/_posts/2023-02-13-ncf-six-experiments.md

 ## The unconstrained energy effect

 Early in our experiments we encountered _the unconstrained energy effect_.
 This happens when the optimizer converges on a valid physical path with a different total energy from the baseline.
 The figure below shows an example.
 The reason this happens is that, although we fix the initial and final states, we do not constrain the path's total energy \\(T+V\\).
-Even though paths like the one shown below are not necessarily invalid, they make it difficult for us to recover baseline ODE paths.
-For this reason, we used the baseline ODE paths to initialize our paths, perturbed them with Gaussian noise, and then used early stopping to select for paths which were similar (often, identical) to the ODE baselines.
-This approach matched the mathematical ansatz of the "calculus of variations" where one studies perturbed paths in the vicinity of the true path of least action.
-We note that there are other ways to mitigate this effect which don't require an ODE-generated initial path - we discuss them in the paper.
+Even though paths like the one shown below are not necessarily invalid, they make it difficult for us to recover baseline paths.

 <div class="imgcap_noborder" style="display: block; margin-left: auto; margin-right: auto; width:70%;min-width: 300px;">
   <img src="/assets/ncf/unconstrained.png">
 </div>

+For this reason, we used the baseline ODE paths to initialize our paths, perturbed them with Gaussian noise, and then used early stopping to select for paths which were similar (often, identical) to the ODE baselines.
+This approach matched the mathematical ansatz of the "calculus of variations" where one studies perturbed paths in the vicinity of the true path.
+We note that there are other ways to mitigate this effect which don't require an ODE-generated initial path.[^fn1]

 ## Results